 Bad weather, ice, and loose gravel on roads are also common causes of vehicle accidents.
 When conditions are poor, motorists should reduce their speed and take reasonable care to avoid collisions.
 More than bad weather, though, if the road is not maintained or engineered properly, the local municipality may be liable for accidents.

-If you sustained injuries in a car accident caused by another driver or other party, the attorneys with Kaine Law can review your case for free and help you fight for compensation.
+If you sustained injuries in a car accident caused by a liable party, the attorneys with Kaine Law can review your case for free and help you fight for compensation.

 Here are some common questions about car accident lawsuits: